Harry Sawyerr: Politics

 His political career began as a member of the Ghana Congress Party led by Kofi Abrefa Busia.

 Sawyerr was made a member of the 1969 Constituent Assembly that drew up the 1969 Constitution for the Second Republic of Ghana.
 He contested the 1969 parliamentary election in the Osu-Klottey constituency as a non-party candidate and won.
-He was the only non-party candidate to win a seat in the Parliament of the second republic.
+He was the only non-party candidate to win a seat in the Parliament of the Second Republic.

 At the onset of the Third Republic, he was a founding member and national treasurer of the United National Convention (UNC) whose flagbearer was William Ofori-Atta.
 Sawyerr stood for election to parliament at the Osu-Klottey constituency on the ticket of the UNC.
-He won the parliamentary seat but gave it up to serve as Minister for Transport and Communications from 1979 to 1981 in the Limann government, as the Third Republic Constitution did not permit ministers to come from parliament.
+He won the parliamentary seat but gave it up to serve as Minister for Transport and Communications from 1979 to 1981 in the Limann government, as the Third Republic Constitution did not permit parliament members to become cabinet ministers.

 In 1992, Sawyerr and veteran politicians; Sam Okudzeto, Patrick Quaidoo and E. A. K. Akuoko formed the New Generation Alliance as a political movement in anticipation of a democratic return.
 Sawyerr soon broke away from the party.
 Sawyerr joined the National Democratic Congress (NDC) in 1992, and was a member of its first national executives as party Vice Chairman.
 He was the Chairman of the NDC's 1992 National Campaign Committee.

 In government, he served as Minister for Education in the Rawlings government from 1993 to 1997.
 Prior to this, he had been the Executive Chairman of the University of Ghana Medical School since 1990.
 He was the first Minister for Education in the Fourth Ghanaian Republic.
 In 1997, Sawyerr was reassigned as a member of the Council of State during the 2nd presidential term of Rawlings, on which he served until 2000.
 He was Vice Chairman of the council of elders of the NDC from 2010 to 2012.